Constitution & Bylaws

 Section 2.
 Program Committee.
 There shall be a Program Committee, consisting of Members of the Society.
 All Members, including the Chair, shall have a single vote.
 The Chair shall be the member who will be serving as Vice President of the Society in the year of the meeting and the Chair shall select the remaining members of the Committee.
 Membership on the Committee shall be for a period of one annual meeting cycle.
 The Program Committee shall be responsible for arranging Scientific Sessions for all regular meetings of the Society.

 Section 3.
 Abstract Committee.
 There shall be an Abstract Committee, consisting of Members of the Society.
 All Members, including the Chair, shall have a single vote.
 The Chair shall be the member who will be serving as Vice President-Elect of the Society in the year of the meeting and the Chair shall select the remaining members of the Committee.
 Membership on the Committee shall be for a period of one annual meeting cycle.
-The Program Committee shall be responsible for arranging Scientific Sessions for all regular meetings of the Society.
+The Abstract Committee shall be responsible for approving abstracts to be presented at all regular meetings of the Society.

 Section 4.
 Awards Committee: There shall be an Awards Committee, consisting of Members of the Society.
 All members, including the Chair, shall have a single vote.
 The Chair shall be the immediate Past-president of the Society.
 The remaining Members shall be selected by the Chair of the Committee (Past President) along with consultation of the current President, and Vice President.
 Membership on the Committee shall be for a period of one year.
 The Board shall annually determine the types and numbers of awards to be conferred at the next Annual Meeting and the stipends, if any attached to each.
 The Board shall also identify as to each award the Committee to designate the recipient.
 The Awards Committee shall review all suggestions and recommendations as to the awards it has been designated by the Board to confer.
 The Awards Committee shall notify the Board of the recommendations and request final approval.